Putin Claims Russia Is Testing A New Range Of Unstoppable Nuclear Weapons

 The state of the nation address published on the Kremlin website did not include a reference to the new weapons at the time of publication.

-Sim Tack, chief military analyst at Belgium-based Force Analysis, told BuzzFeed News that in fact the weapons Putin announced were known to be in development for some time – but the aim of the speech was to boost the image of Russia's ageing military technology as it faces some big global challenges.
+Sim Tack, chief military analyst at Belgium-based Force Analysis, told BuzzFeed News that in fact the weapons Putin announced were known to be in development for some time – but the aim of the speech was to boost the image of Russia's aging military technology as it faces some big global challenges.

-"The very first thing to notice is that all the weapons systems that he announced and talked about aren’t really news – they have all been out there for a few years, people have been talking about them.
-We don’t know the exact specification but we’re aware of the their development," he said.
+"The very first thing to notice is that all the weapons systems that he announced and talked about aren’t really news — they have all been out there for a few years, people have been talking about them.
+We don’t know the exact specification but we’re aware of their development," he said.

 "It’s notable that Putin is summarising all these developments into one big statement on how Russia is modernising its nuclear triad — that’s the big message.

-"There are several reasons Russia would like to boost the perception of its nuclear capability: In the longer term Russia is actually in a fairly weak position, geo-politically speaking.
+"There are several reasons Russia would like to boost the perception of its nuclear capability: In the longer term Russia is actually in a fairly weak position, geopolitically speaking.
 In terms of its military might, it’s not the Soviet Union of decades ago, it’s fairly small and limited in its capabilities.

-"The the nuclear element becomes very important in terms of a deterrent to secure the motherland, spoke to speak."
+"The nuclear element becomes very important in terms of a deterrent to secure the motherland, so to speak."

-Among the challenges Russia faces are rising tension on the eastern edge of NATO nations, Ukraine and the Baltic states, and demographic pressure internally and externally, including large expected immigration from central Asia.
+Among the challenges Russia faces are rising tension on the eastern edge of NATO nations, Ukraine, and the Baltic states, and demographic pressure internally and externally, including large expected immigration from Central Asia.

-"Russia might not have the conventional resources to protect Russia from outside interferences… so that nuclear arsenal then becomes very important," Tack said.
+"Russia might not have the conventional resources to protect Russia from outside interferences … so that nuclear arsenal then becomes very important," Tack said.

-"Plus It’s like a piggy bank – they can invest in their nuclear power now and get new submarines and missiles and everything and those are going to last for three or four decades.
+"Plus it’s like a piggy bank — they can invest in their nuclear power now and get new submarines and missiles and everything and those are going to last for three or four decades.
 Some of the missiles Russia is running now are almost 50 years old."

 This is a developing story.
 Check back for updates and follow BuzzFeed News on Twitter.